commit-ai/ghcp-sport-app-workshop/README.md

      Create the .github directory if it does not already exist.
    - Add natural language instructions to the file, in Markdown format.
      Whitespace between instructions is ignored, so the instructions can be written as a single paragraph, each on a new line, or separated by blank lines for legibility
+   - Instructions:
+     - ```For API routes, use Next.js 14's enhanced API route capabilities.
+Aim for suggestions that optimize data fetching from our backend services, like fetching game data and user statistics, while keeping it secure and performant.```
+     - ```Always include comments with code suggestions.```
+     - ```Incorporate error handling in all suggestions, with clear messaging for potential issues and recovery steps to ensure a robust and user-friendly application```

 6. **Add Comments to Code:**